pksms078-ai/computational-protein-design-exploratory/Limitation.md

 This work is designed to **assist decision-making**, not replace experimental science.
 Its value lies in narrowing possibilities, documenting assumptions, and enabling reproducible exploration.

+# Limitations

+This repository presents an exploratory computational framework for protein design.
+The following limitations are explicitly acknowledged to ensure scientific transparency and responsible use.

+---

+## Biological Validation Limitations

+- The framework does **not claim experimental or clinical validation**.
+- All results are computational and intended for **hypothesis generation**, not biological confirmation.
+- Wet-lab validation (expression, folding, binding, activity assays) is outside the scope of this work.

+---

+## Dataset Constraints

+- Model performance is dependent on the quality, size, and representativeness of input